thin-edge/thin-edge.io/docs/src/operate/security/cloud_authentication.md

 ## Configuration

-Several `tedge config` settings are used by thin-edge to locate the signing certificate of the cloud endpoint.
+Several `tedge config` settings are used by %%te%% to locate the signing certificate of the cloud endpoint.

 - `c8y.root_cert_path`  The path where Cumulocity IoT root certificate(s) are stored (MQTT)
 - `c8y.proxy.ca_path`  The path where Cumulocity IoT root certificate(s) are stored (HTTP)